martinrotter/rssguard/resources/docs/Documentation.md

 <img src="images/scrape-post.png" width="50%">

-Typical post-processing filter might do things like advanced CSS formatting or filtering of feed file entries or removing ads:
+Typical post-processing filter might do things like advanced CSS formatting, localization of contents to another language or filtering of feed file entries or removing ads:

 | Command | Explanation |
 |---------|-------------|